ensdomains/docs/contract-api-reference/dns-registrar.md

 # DNS Registrar

+At ENS, we have two smartcontracts, [DNSSECOracle](https://github.com/ensdomains/dnssec-oracle) and [DNSRegistrar](https://github.com/ensdomains/dnsregistrar).

 DNSSEC (The Domain Name System Security Extensions) establishes a chain of trust from the root key which signed by ICANN (.) and down through each key.
 We start off knowing the hash of the root key of DNS (this is hard coded in the smart contract oracle).
 Given the hashes of that key, we can pass in the actual key, we can verify that it matches the hash and we can add it to the set of the trusted records.

 Given that key, we can now verify any record that is signed with that key, so in this case, it’s the hash of the root of the xyz top level domain.
 Given that, we can recognize the key, and so on and so forth.

 ![](../assets/diagram.png)

-At ENS, we have two smartcontracts, [DNSSECOracle](https://github.com/ensdomains/dnssec-oracle) and [DNSRegistrar](https://github.com/ensdomains/dnsregistrar).
 DNSSEC oracle allows anyone to submit proof of any DNSSEC-signed DNS record on the Ethereum blockchain, as long as it was signed using supported public key schemes and digests.
 DNSRegistrar grants ENS domains to anyone who can prove ownership of the corresponding domain in DNS through DNSSEC Oracle to prove this.

 ## Deployed DNSRegistrar addresses

 - Mainnet, at TBD.
 - Ropsten, at 0x475e527d54b91b0b011DA573C69Ac54B2eC269ea.
-- Rinkeby, at TBD.
-- Goerli, at TBD.

 When you register ENS names, you can look up the registrar contract address by looking up its parent domain owner (eg: `.eth`, for `.matoken.eth`).
 However, when you register via DNSSEC Registrars, the parent domain owner may not exist if you are the first person to register under the TLD.